hydronics2/ESP8266---Oct-2016-PCC-Class/README.md

 These instructions reside on github: https://github.com/hydronics2/ESP8266---Oct-2016-PCC-Class

 We'll be programming the ESP8266 wifi chip.
-It is packaged on the sparkfun dev board: https://www.sparkfun.com/products/13711
+It is packaged on the sparkfun dev board: https://www.sparkfun.com/products/13711 ... and the NodeMCU board here: http://www.nodemcu.com/index_en.html

 Your boards are pre-programmed as wifi hot spots.
 Try connecting to your board with your phone and trying these pages: http://192.168.4.1/index.html  this controls the blue onboard LED